 In most cases, boot is in the form of cash, specifically, the difference in value between your relinquished property and replacement property.
 But boot can take on these forms as well:

-• Installment notes
+- Installment notes

-• Non-transaction costs (like prorated rent or outstanding bills for repair and maintenance)
+- Non-transaction costs (like prorated rent or outstanding bills for repair and maintenance)

-• Debt relief or mortgages
+- Debt relief or mortgages

-• Personal property as part of the replacement property, but not used for business or investment purposes
+- Personal property as part of the replacement property, but not used for business or investment purposes

 Lowering the Boot

-So how can you decrease – or help eliminate – that boot?
+So how can you decrease – or eliminate – that boot?
 There are a couple of ways:

 Invest in a Delaware Statutory Trust’s (DST) fractional shares.
 The IRS considers DST as real estate property that is eligible for replacement property status as part of a 1031 exchange.
 But be sure to identify that trust within 45 days of closing on your relinquished property and be sure to be fully invested in the DST within 180 days of your relinquished property closing.

 Hang on to the cash.
 You might just want to keep the cash, which is fine.
-Be sure to set aside enough to pay for capital gains and depreciation recapture taxes.
+Be sure to set aside enough to pay capital gains and depreciation recapture taxes.

 Exchange at Less than Equal Value

 To reiterate, it’s perfectly fine to exchange your relinquished property into one that’s lower in value.
-But it’s important to remember that the extra will be earmarked for taxes.
-Whether you’re involved with a full exchange or a partial one, be sure to work with a professional attorney, tax advisor, or broker who understands the process.
+But it’s important to remember that the extra money will be earmarked for taxes.
+Whether you’re involved in a full exchange or a partial one, be sure to work with a professional attorney, tax advisor, or broker who understands the process.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.